-• TBA; See list in the lab

-- The GTF's are graduate students; their duties are to be in charge of the lab and grade projects for their sections - The TA's are undergraduates.
+- TBA; See list in the lab - The GTF's are graduate students; their duties are to be in charge of the lab and grade projects for their sections - The TA's are undergraduates and LEAP students.
 Their duties are to help in the lecture, lab and the discussion sections, and grade the weekly quizzes.
 Some experienced TA's are designated as "Senior TA's"; they may lead lab and discussion sections.
+LEAP TA's will also grade projects.